I use a special tool to remove the exhaust header nut from the head. This is the BMW tool, (part # 83 30 0 401 758).

 Remove Header Pipes

 This bike has a Brown side stand on the left side.
-Consequently the left header hanger is relocated from the rear engine mount and moved forward to the front of the side stand bracket.
+Consequently the left header pipe clamp is relocated from the rear engine mount and moved forward to the front of the side stand bracket.

-The header brackets are bent so the tabs have an off-set to the inside.
+The header pipe clamps are bent so the tabs have an off-set to the inside.
 This allows them to mount flush to the frame, or in the case of a Brown side stand, flush to the side stand bracket as shown below.

-The right side header hanger bracket is mounted on the rear engine stud, and I remove it.
+The right side header pipe bracket is mounted on the rear engine stud, and I remove it.

 There is an extra spacer between the frame and the inside of the bracket that I do not believe is stock.

-Each of the exhaust header hanger brackets is stamped with “R”ight or “L”eft as they fit on one side or the other.
+Each of the exhaust header clamps is stamped with “R”ight or “L”eft as they fit on one side or the other.

 Remove Exhaust Header Nut